-At the senior (300 or 400) level 54 In the concentration 36
+PROGRAM STRUCTURE Total credits in the program 90 MINIMUM CREDITS REQUIRED At the senior (300 or 400) level 54 In the concentration 36 Senior-level credits in the 24 concentration In the Arts (Humanities and Social 66 Science) Humanities 12 Social Science 12 Science 6

-concentration 24

-In the Arts (Humanities and Social Science) 66

-Humanities Social Science 12 12

-Science 6

 In any one discipline 45

 Applied Studies and/or Science 24

 At the junior (200) level 36

 At the preparatory (100) level 6

 At the junior level in one discipline 15

 Maximum Prior Learning Assessment and Recognition (PLAR) credits 6

 Residency requirement.
 A minimum of 30 credits must be obtained through Athabasca University.
-30

-Graduation with Distinction or Great Distinction.
-At least 24 credits must be obtained through Athabasca University in order to be 24
+Graduation with Distinction or

+Great Distinction.
+At least 24 credits

+must be obtained through

+Athabasca University in order to be

 considered.